stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 as a list of strings, where each string corresponds to a line in a CSV table.
-We will go about this stepwise as there are several aspects to do this properly.
-What we are looking for - eventually - is a function of the following type (we are going to implement several version of this function, hence the numbering):
+We will go about this stepwise as there are several aspects about doing this properly.
+What we are looking for - eventually - is a function of the following type (we are going to implement several versions of this function, hence the numbering):

 ```idris